 Water: Dry to medium

 Other: Winter Interest, Thorns

 Tolerate: Deer, Drought, Erosion, Clay Soil, Dry Soil

-Specific epithet honors Dutch botanist Carl Peter Thunberg (1743-1828) who reportedly identified this species in Japan in 1784.
+Specific epithet honors Swedish botanist Carl Peter Thunberg (1743-1828) who reportedly identified this species in Japan in 1784.

 'Bagatelle' is a compact, deciduous selection which forms a 1.5 foot mound of variable-sized, coppery-red leaves.
 Many branched stems have sharp thorns.
 Somewhat slow growing.
 Tiny, yellowish flowers appear in late April to early May, but are often hidden by the foliage and are not considered showy.
 Bright red berries form in fall and often last through the winter.
 The berries are attractive to birds.